ga4gh/refget/docs/decision_record.md

 Despite the potential issue for custom attribute clashes, we decided:

 1. We will not use any additional namespacing.
-Instead, the SeqCol schema declares and defines the specific attributes of a sequence collection.
+Instead, the seqcol schema declares and defines the specific attributes of a sequence collection.
 We will "claim" any reserved keywords in the secqol schema we publish, not by defining a style or namespace of reserved keywords.

 2. We will try to add to this many things that we forsee as possible attributes that could be defined in a seqcol.
 Thus, we will provide an official set of definitions that should prevent many possible future clashes.